drgrib/Go_Concurrency_Patterns_2012/README.md

-# Google I/O 2012 - Go Concurrency Patterns
+# Code for Google I/O 2012 - Go Concurrency Patterns
 The code in this repository implements and orders all the major code examples referenced in Rob Pike's talk found [here](https://www.youtube.com/watch?v=f6kdp27TYZs).

 I have refactored it for clarity when possible as well as implemented enhancements.